Courts appointed Budapest Honved manager

 Last updated on .From the section Scottish

-Tam Courts has signed a two-year contract to take over as Budapest Honved manager - 24 hours after resigning as Dundee United head coach.
+Tam Courts has signed a two-year contract to take over as Budapest Honved manager - 24 hours after leaving his role as Dundee United head coach.

 Courts led United to a fourth-place finish in the Scottish Premiership in his first season in charge.